 Abstract.
-The mistral is a northerly low level jet blowing through the Rhône valley in southern France, and down to the Gulf of Lions.
-It is co-located with the cold sector of a low level lee-cyclone in the Gulf of Genoa, behind an upper level trough north of the Alps.
-The mistral wind has long been associated with extreme weather events in the Mediterranean, and while extensive research focused on the low-tropospheric mistral and lee-cyclogenesis, the different upper-tropospheric large- and synoptic-scale settings involved in producing the mistral wind are not generally known.
-Here, the isentropic potential vorticity algorithm.
+The mistral is a northerly low-level jet blowing through the Rhône valley in southern France and down to the Gulf of Lion.
+It is co-located with the cold sector of a low-level lee cyclone in the Gulf of Genoa, behind an upper-level trough north of the Alps.
+The mistral wind has long been associated with extreme weather events in the Mediterranean, and while extensive research focused on the lower-tropospheric mistral and lee cyclogenesis, the different upper-tropospheric large- and synoptic-scale settings involved in producing the mistral wind are not generally known.
+Here, the isentropic potential vorticity (PV) structures governing the occurrence of the mistral wind are classified using a self-organizing map (SOM) clustering algorithm.
 Based upon a 36-year (1981-2016) mistral database and daily ERA-Interim isentropic PV data, 16 distinct mistralassociated PV structures emerge.
-Each classified flow pattern corresponds to a different type or stage of the Rossby wave lifecycle, from broad troughs, thin PV streamers, to distinguished cut-offs.
-Each of these PV patterns exhibit a distinct surface impact in terms of the surface cyclone, surface turbulent heat fluxes, wind, temperature and precipitation.
-A clear seasonal separation between the clusters is evident and transitions between the clusters correspond to different Rossby wave-breaking processes.
-This analysis provides a new perspective on the variability of the mistral, and of the Genoa lee-cyclogenesis in general, linking the upper-level PV structures to their surface impact over Europe, the Mediterranean and north Africa.
+Each classified flow pattern corresponds to a different type or stage of the Rossby wave life cycle, from broad troughs to thin PV streamers to distinguished cutoffs.
+Each of these PV patterns exhibits a distinct surface impact in terms of the surface cyclone, surface turbulent heat fluxes, wind, temperature and precipitation.
+A clear seasonal separation between the clusters is evident, and transitions between the clusters correspond to different Rossbywave-breaking processes.
+This analysis provides a new perspective on the variability of the mistral and of the Genoa lee cyclogenesis in general, linking the upper-level PV structures to their surface impact over Europe, the Mediterranean and north Africa.